Customizing Keyboard Shortcuts

 Every WpfHtmlEditor instance exposes a KeyBindings property of type KeyBindingsManager that lets you add, replace, override, or disable keyboard shortcuts at runtime without subclassing the control.
 The manager is the keyboard counterpart to ToolbarItemOverrider: where the overrider intercepts clicks on a built-in toolbar button, the key-bindings manager intercepts presses of the key combination mapped to a built-in editor action.

-Visual Studio IntelliSense showing the KeyBindings property on a WpfHtmlEditor instance
+Visual Studio IntelliSense popup showing the KeyBindings collection property exposed on a WpfHtmlEditor instance for customizing keyboard shortcuts.

 Default shortcut map